Published on October 3rd, 2019 | by William Charles601

 Chase has offered bonuses of up to $500 on business checking accounts in the past, that was last offered publicly in September of 2016 though and it was for the performance account that was harder to keep fee free.
-You can get one business checking bonus per calendar year so I suspect most people haven’t done a bonus this year unless they have done the lower $200 bonus.
+You can get one business checking bonus every two years now (used to be once per calendar).
 Keep in mind you also need to have keep your account open for six months.
 Some people might want to wait until later in the year, but personally I am not that confident we will see the $500 bonus again (and we didn’t see a public $500 bonus in 2017) so it might make more sense to get it done now.
 Because of that I’ll add it to the list of the best business checking bonuses.
+Hurrying is less of an issue now with the two year language.
 But remember to decide for yourself if it makes sense to wait or not.

 Hat tip to rct12345

 - A Beginners Guide To Bank Account Bonuses